-- Unprepared for class (homework not completed, assigned reading not done, planner unsigned by parent or guardian, no supplies at desk, etc.)
+- Unprepared for class (homework not completed, assigned reading not done, planner unsigned by parent or guardian, no supplies at desk, etc.).

-- Not following directions
+- Not following directions.

-- Disrespectful
+- Disrespectful.

-If a student has fewer than five (5) warning slips during two (2) consecutive six-day cycles, the student can participate in a special activity (i.e., go outside, play a game).
+If a student has fewer than five (5) warning slips during two (2) consecutive six-day cycles, the student can participate in a special activity (i.e., extra recess, play a game).
+Ten (10) "I Noticed" slips can be exchanged for a "No Homework" pass.
+Or students may exchange them for the schoolwide "Caught Being Good" prizes.